“What should we post next on social media?”— One question that has blurred all of our minds.

-We all know by now that companies which publish more than 16 posts a month generate 3.5 times more traffic than those which publish less than 4.
+However, you can save your team from this wrath with a pre-planned content calendar.
+Hubspot research states that companies that publish more than 16 posts a month generate 3.5 times more traffic than those which publish less than 4.

-It takes a considerable amount of time to produce 16 well-researched and valuable pieces of content a month, and it’s virtually impossible to do that if you don’t have at least some kind of strategy.
+But it does take a considerable amount of time to produce 16 well-researched and valuable pieces of content a month, and it’s difficult to conjure impactful topics out of the blue without having some kind of strategy.

 And oddly enough, 63% of businesses don’t have a documented strategy, which means they resort to an ad-lib approach and come up with the topics they will cover on the fly.

-A content calendar is a schedule which helps you organize your upcoming content by detailing what and when you will post.
+A content calendar helps you organize your upcoming content by detailing what and when you will post.

 Some of the main benefits of building and maintaining a content calendar include: